Gbertaz/NonBlockingDallas/README.md

 # Features

 Supports up to 15 sensors on the same ONE WIRE bus.
-To get some debug information, simply remove the comment on following line in *NonBlockingDallash.h*:
+To get some debug information, simply remove the comment on following line in *NonBlockingDallas.h*:

 ```
 #define DEBUG_DS18B20